 Ferdinand Folk Festival

-The Ferdinand Folk Festival takes place on September 16, 2023, at 18th Street Park in Ferdinand, Indiana.
-2023 Schedule of events TBA-Check back soon About Ferdinand Folk Festival Nestled among the hills and
+The Ferdinand Folk Festival takes place on September 21st, 2024, at 18th Street Park in Ferdinand, Indiana.
+2024 Schedule of events TBA – Check back soon About Ferdinand Folk Festival Nestled among the

 About Ferdinand Folk Festival